Gay Men and Monogamy: Does it Work?

 2. Like all successful relationships, you need to spend time prioritising each other, showing each other love and affection and helping each other feel secure

 In most societies, men are taught to hide their feelings and not ask for what they need, as it leaves them vulnerable.
-In a monogamous gay relationship, breaking out of this pattern and communicating honestly with your partner are crucial for your long-term success together.
+In a monogamous gay relationship, breaking out of this pattern and communicating honestly with your partner is crucial for your long-term success together.

 You need to prioritise each other (which might be new if you’ve never been monogamous before).